Developer122436/finalProject/README.md

 # Final Project

 The final project of the degree is a research aimed at finding a quick way to search for a word in the text.
 Me and colleague developed a search algorithm based on K-Mismatch with Dynamic Programming that includes insertions and deletions of letters in a word.
-The project was implemented in Java through eclipse.
+The project was implemented in Java and JavaFx through eclipse.

 * The project works only on TXT Files.